leonj1/email_research_assistant/prompts/reviewer.md

 - Light hearted
 - Links included with each reference
 - Emojis included where appropriate
-- The email should be easy to read and consume
+- The email should have a high level summary at the top, but also further detail if the CTO should read the full article

 Be harsh, and provide feedback on the email, you have high standards.